 Many positions are filled by people who have been recommended by someone they know.
 Networking, working as a volunteer or registering with a temporary employment agency are good ways of helping you find jobs and meet people in your industry.

 Networking and the Hidden Job Market:

 When looking for work, be sure to talk to friends, relatives and neighbours.
 They may know someone who is hiring!
 Working as a volunteer, attending events, and joining clubs and associations are good ways to gain “Canadian experience.”
 They are also good ways to meet people to learn about the local job market.

 [under search box, select ‘volunteer listings’, then enter ‘retail’ or ‘sales’ or ‘cashier’]

 For additional tips see:

 Applying for a Job

-In Canada, employers usually expect to receive a resume and a cover letter that identifies the position you are applying for and summarizes your relevant experience.
+In Canada, employers usually expect to receive a resume and a cover letter that identifies the position you are applying for and summarizes your experience.
 Use the library catalogue to find books on writing resumes and cover letters specific to your industry.

 For more information see: